MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 ---
 lab:
-    title: 'Get started with Real-Time Analytics in Microsoft Fabric'
+    title: 'Get started with Eventstream in Microsoft Fabric'
-    module: 'Get started with Real-Time Analytics in Microsoft Fabric'
+    module: 'Get started with Eventstream in Microsoft Fabric'
 ---
 # Get started with Eventstream in Real-Time Analytics (RTA)